11 ITSM best practices to boost efficiency in 2025

 • Analyze customer journey maps: Use ITSM metrics and customer feedback to improve products, services, and customer support processes, ultimately enhancing customer satisfaction and loyalty.

-7. Implement performance metrics and KPIs
+7. Implementing performance metrics and KPIs

 The most useful ITSM metrics include: